sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

   adopters with the adopted animal and qualify them for free food from SavourLife.

+* medicalissues (Text): Any information you want to pass to SavourLife about medical issues the animal has.

 * needsfoster (Yes/No): Indicates that foster care is required for the animal.

 * interstateadoptable (Yes/No): Overrides the global interstate adoptable value on